 - 88% of Google Users indicated they like the show

-The show is well known for its theme song, “Bad Boys”, performed by reggae group Inner Circle.
+The show is well known for its theme song, “Bad Boys,” performed by the reggae group Inner Circle.

 Questions and Comments

-If you have any questions about the Cops TV series, please let us know.
+Please let us know if you have any questions about the Cops TV series.
 Also, check out other Police Crime Dramas on DVD.